 The role of a good bra during pregnancy and breastfeeding

-A good bra is often underestimated, but it is incredibly important.
+A good bra is often underestimated but incredibly important.
 Your body changes rapidly during pregnancy and breastfeeding.
-An incorrect bra can pinch or not provide enough support.
+The wrong bra can pinch or provide insufficient support.

 Many women look for the best maternity bra that is both comfortable and practical.
-Look for soft materials, good support, and enough room for changes.
+Look for soft materials, good support, and ample room for changes.

 Pumping is not only a physical act but also a mental one.
 Pressure, expectations, and lack of time can cause stress.
 Therefore, try to: